What is Colombia known for?

 21# Dancing Salsa

 The famous Puerto Rican salsa band leaders Richie Ray and Bobby Cruz, who have lived in Colombia for the last few decades, say that Cali is the last salsa stronghold.
-There are many academies for families, individuals, and children of all levels of skills.
+There are many academies for families, individuals, and children of all skill levels.

 But salsa is not only danced in Cali.
 You may find bars and clubs dedicated to this kind of music in Bogotá, Medellín, and Barranquilla, where they even have their style (like salsa choke), a bit slower than the frantic pace of the footwork of salsa dancers in Cali.